 - Found in the 'Supporting Information for Applicants', new guidance information about the provision of applicants equality and diversity monitoring information

 - A broadening of the guidance wording to ensure appropriateness for social care research’

-This document provides guidance on completing an application for stage 2 of funding competition 29 for the NIHR Programme Grants for Applied Research (PGfAR) Programme.
+This document provides guidance on completing an application for stage 2 of funding competition 34 for NIHR Programme Grants for Applied Research (PGfAR).
 Please see also the supporting information for Stage 1 and Stage 2 applicants.

 Provide details of the organisation who will be the contractor if the project is funded.

 If you have any queries, please contact firstname.lastname@example.org before submitting your application.

 The project title should state clearly and concisely the proposed research.
 Any abbreviations should be spelled out in full.